-This is the show postponed from 26 April.
+This is the show postponed from 26 April 2020 (which was first rescheduled for 8 September 2020).
 All tickets are valid for the new date.

 Ward Thomas didn’t have to come up with a theme for their third album.
 As 24 year old females who have fought their own way to success and as sharp-eyed songwriters who have long looked outwards for inspiration, they tapped in to the zeitgeist without even trying.

 ‘Restless Minds’, the follow-up to 2016’s chart-topping No.1 album ‘Cartwheels’, finds the Hampshire sisters on scorching form.
 Observational and opinionated, it documents their coming of age in an era of anxiety and the impact of social media on a generation for which ‘the truth’ has become a tenuous term.
 There are songs on the album which touch on women in the workplace and #MeToo, others explore mental health issues and a couple relate to their own relationship as twins growing up and growing apart.
 Sonically, ‘Restless Minds’ is every bit as bold.